Chabloz/WsMini/README.md

 ## Testing

-WsMini includes a comprehensive test suite with 130+ tests covering all components and features.
+WsMini includes a test suite with 300 tests covering all components and features.

 ### Running Tests